 - Second-degree vehicular manslaughter/homicide: causing a death while committing a traffic offense, such as running a red light, exceeding the speed limit, not yielding the right of way, or driving while distracted.

-Second-degree vehicular manslaughter is less serious than first-degree vehicular manslaughter, but both are a big deal because they involve the loss of a life.
+Second-degree vehicular manslaughter is less serious than first-degree vehicular manslaughter, but both are serious because they involve the loss of life.